Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Conclusion

 \begin{IEEEbiography}[{ }]{Zhan Si} received the B.E. degree from Shenyang University of Chemical Technology, China, in 2022.
 He is currently pursuing the master's degree in the School of Chemistry and Chemical Engineering, Anhui University, China.
 His research interests include AI for science and computational chemistry. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xun Yang} received the Ph.D. degree from the Hefei University of Technology, Hefei, China, in 2017.
-He is currently a Professor with the Department of Electronic Engineering and Information Science, University of Science and Technology of China (USTC).
-From 2015 to 2017, he visited the University of Technology Sydney (UTS), Australia, as a joint Ph.D. student.
-His current research interests include information retrieval, cross-media analysis and reasoning, and computer vision.
+\begin{IEEEbiography}[{ }]{Xun Yang} is currently a Professor with the Department of Electronic Engineering and Information Science, University of Science and Technology of China (USTC).
+His research interests include information retrieval, cross-media analysis and reasoning, and computer vision.
 He served as the Area Chair for the ACM Multimedia 2022.
 He also serves as the Associate Editor for the IEEE TRANSACTIONS ON BIG DATA journal. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xiaojun Chang} (Senior Member, IEEE) is currently a Professor at the School of Information Science and Technology (USTC).
-Before joining USTC, he was a Professor with the Australian Artificial Intelligence Institute, University of Technology Sydney (UTS).
-After graduation, he subsequently worked as a Postdoctoral Research Fellow with the School of Computer Science, Carnegie Mellon University, a Lecturer and a Senior Lecturer with the Faculty of Information Technology, Monash University, Australia, and an Associate Professor with the School of Computing Technologies, RMIT University.
 He has spent most of his time working on exploring multiple signals (visual, acoustic, and textual) for automatic content analysis in unconstrained or surveillance videos.
 He has achieved top performances in various international competitions, such as TRECVID MED, TRECVID SIN, and TRECVID AVS. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Meng Wang} (Fellow, IEEE) received the B.E. and Ph.D. degrees in the special class for the gifted young from the Department of Electronic Engineering and Information Science, University of Science and Technology of China, Hefei, China, in 2003 and 2008, respectively.
-He is currently a Professor with the Hefei University of Technology, China.
-He has authored over 200 book chapters, journal and conference papers in his research areas.
+\begin{IEEEbiography}[{ }]{Meng Wang} (Fellow, IEEE) is currently a Professor with the Hefei University of Technology, China.
 His current research interests include multimedia content analysis, computer vision, and pattern recognition.
 He was a recipient of the ACM SIGMM Rising Star Award 2014.
 He is an Associate Editor of the IEEE TRANSACTIONS ON KNOWLEDGE AND DATA ENGINEERING, the IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VIDEO TECHNOLOGY, and the IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS. \end{IEEEbiography}

 \appendices